Now accepting nomination for the 2015-2017 Poet Laureate for the City of Auburn. Download the full nomination application (PDF).

 The City of Auburn Poet Laureate was established by City Ordinance 6383 in 2011 and recognizes and honors a citizen poet of exceptional talent and accomplishment.
 The Poet Laureate also encourages appreciation of poetry and literary life in Auburn.
 Once a Poet Laureate program is established the Auburn Arts Commission will forward a recommendation to the Mayor for final selection and appointment.

 What is the Term of Service and Compensation?

-The term of service for the next Poet Laureate will be three years, beginning in January of 2012.
+The term of service for the next Poet Laureate will be three years.
 The award is honorific.
 There is no financial compensation for the position.

 Who is eligible to be nominated Poet Laureate of City of Auburn?

-Residents of City of Auburn may nominate a poet for the Poet Laureate position by following the application process offered in this document.
-Residents are encouraged to nominate poets from all walks of life, and all poetry forms are welcome.
+Individuals may nominate a poet for the Poet Laureate position by following the application process offered in this document.
+The public is encouraged to nominate poets from all walks of life, and all poetry forms are welcome.
 Nominations for Auburn's Poet Laureate will be accepted for poets who meet the following eligibility requirements: